You say mahi-mahi, I say dolphin. And when you say mahi-mahi chowder, I say good.

 - On Facebook for exclusive online promotions and product giveaways

 - On Twitter to learn about new products and special discounts

 - On Pinterest for inspiration

 - On YouTube for recipe videos

-1 cup peeled, diced carrots (about 2 medium carrots)
+- 1 cup diced carrots about 2 medium carrots

-Heat oil over medium-high heat in 4-quart saucepan (I used the Anolon® Nouvelle Copper Stainless Steel 4-quart Covered Chef’s Casserole).
-Sauté onion, celery, carrots and potatoes for about 5 minutes, until vegetables begin to soften.
-Add the tomatoes, water, Old Bay seasoning and salt.
+Heat the oil over medium-high heat in 4-quart saucepan.
+Sauté the onion, celery, carrots, and potatoes for about 5 minutes, until the vegetables begin to soften.
+Add the tomatoes, water, Old Bay seasoning, and salt.

-Tie the sprigs of oregano and thyme plus the bay leaf into a bundle with kitchen twine.
+With kitchen twine, tie together the sprigs of oregano and thyme plus the bay leaf.
 Add the herb bundle to the saucepan.